 One reason why holidays in Spain are so popular is because of the country’s spectacular weather.
 It is very probable that during your holiday to Spain you will enjoy a spring climate.
 Actually, the Spanish Mediterranean and the South have the best climate in Europe.

 Life In Spain: Spanish Diet

 You have surely heard of the benefits of the Spanish diet (also known as Mediterranean diet).
+If you’re figure cautious person, you might not need your waist trainer during your stay here.
 It is based on olive oil, fresh fruits, fish, vegetables and even wine.
 You read it right, experts recommend drinking a glass of wine every day.

 While you are here, enjoy our popular tapas as you refresh yourself with some sangria.
 Or you might try some jamon and a delicious gazpacho in a bar off the beaten track.

 Life In Spain: Diversity

 Spain is incredibly diverse.
 We like to say that we have several countries in one as we have beautiful beaches to relax and amazing mountains to practice trekking and ski.
 We even have 3 national languages apart from Spanish (Catalan, Gallego and Basque).

 This diversity is not only visible in the landscape and the weather, people are also quite different too.
 You’ll notice that the accent is softer in the south.
 In the north people are a little bit shyer and they speak less (well, less compared to the Spanish average!).

 We spend a lot more time outside than at home.
 We are lucky enough to have a great climate that allows us to spend most of our free time outdoors.
 We love to socialize in a bar or a restaurant and yes, food is very important in our culture!

 And even if the weather is not so good, you should go to the north.
 People go out no matter if it rains, there is a storm or wind… I’ve experienced it myself…